So who provides better hosting services? Find out in this comparison of Bluehost vs Godaddy.

 Besides hosting, each site requires a domain name in order for it to start running.
 Both Bluehost and GoDaddy gives free domain names.
 However, GoDaddy has better domain names as compared to its Bluehost counterpart.

 GoDaddy, on the other hand, offers free domain name for a period of 12, 24 or 36-month plan.
-After the expiration of the initial sign up term, their domain name cost $14.99 per year.
+After the expiration of the initial signed up term, their domain name costs $14.99 per year.
 They also charge $7.99 per year for domain privacy protection.
 Also, if you are purchasing a new domain and you pay upfront for a couple of years, it is available at $7.99/annum.

 In the comparison between Bluehost Vs GoDaddy, Bluehost is the winner.

 It has the highest performance and it is very reliable.

 The main difference between the two is the value you get for your money.

 Bluehost provides all that you need in a web hosting upfront whereas GoDaddy charges extra for some crucial features.
 Even though GoDaddy provides a wide range of services other than web hosting services Bluehost is better.

 However, if you are looking for a host with Windows hosting, then GoDaddy is the best option.

 Besides that, if you are new and you are on a tight budget, GoDaddy’s shared hosting plans are better as compared to Bluehost’s.